AlexGustafsson/cupdate/docs/config.md

 | `CUPDATE_OTEL_INSECURE`                 | Disable client transport security for the Open Telemetry GRPC connection.                                             | `false`                                               |
 | `CUPDATE_REGISTRY_SECRETS`              | Path to a JSON file containing registry secrets.
 See Docker's config.json and Kubernetes' `imagePullSecrets`.         | None.                                                 |

+### Persistence

+Cupdate stores its state in an SQLite database / file and its cache in a BoltDB file.
+Persisting these files is optional, but doing so will ensure that Cupdate can be started quickly and that the number of outgoing requests are kept to a minimum, which helps with rate-limited APIs.

+The database path is specified using the `CUPDATE_DB_PATH` environment variable, which defaults to `dbv1.sqlite`.
+Two additional files are saved alongside the sqlite file itself: `<sqlite file>-shm` and `<sqlite file>-wal`.

+The cache path is specified using the `CUPDATE_CACHE_PATH` environment variable, which defaults to `cachev1.boltdb`.

 ### Labels

 Cupdate can take additional resource-specific configuration via the use of